BlakeMScurr/Rail-Towns/src/content/blog/overview/wingatui.md

   - traffic
   - shade
 description:
-  Wingatui can become Dunedin's best and most vibrant township.
+  Wingatui is the best place for a train service in Dunedin.
 ---

 Wingatui is the best place for a train service in Dunedin.
 It has the only well-preserved suburban station in Dunedin, its geography makes rail faster than driving, and it has growth potential on all sides.